Skip to content

 What Are Plug-In Solar Panels?

-Plug-in solar panels, sometimes called plug-and-play solar or balcony solar panels, are small-scale solar systems that generate electricity and feed it into your home via a standard mains socket.
+Plug-in solar panels are small, self-contained solar kits that plug directly into a standard household socket instead of being wired into your consumer unit by an electrician.
+Sometimes called plug-and-play solar or balcony solar panels, they generate electricity and feed it into your home via a normal 13A socket.

 A typical plug-in solar setup includes: